igrishaev/blog/_posts/2022-12-03-clojure-guide.md

      :profile profile}))
 ~~~

-Inner define forms are OK for Scheme which most people familiar with by SICP.
+Inner `define` forms are OK for Scheme which most people familiar with by SICP.
 But this is Clojure not Scheme.

 In some rare cases though, we *do use* inner Clojure definitions.
-This is useful when a function is locked on some precalculated value and thus is put inside `let`:
+This is useful when a function is closed over some precalculated value and thus is put inside `let`:

 ~~~clojure
 (let [-rules (read-json "resources/rules.json")]